 In a large bowl add thin juliennes of carrot, some baby spinach, 1 cup finely shredded red cabbage, 2 thinly slice spring onions, a handful Vietnamese mint (regular will suffice) and a handful of bean sprouts.
 Bean sprouts are really delicious but they spoil quickly and I find it hard to buy them in small enough quantities.
 We always end up wasting some and I hate waste.

 Return to the beef and slice thinly & return to the dressing.
 Toss the salad and 1/2 the reserved shallots in some of the remaining dressing then toss through the beef.
-Sprinkle the remaining shallots & some more mint over the salad once plated.
+Sprinkle the remaining s

 We have just pickled a batch of onions.
 This year we included both red and brown onions.
 I hope it works.